Motherboard Compatibility

 Connectivity

-In addition to the usual power and reset button, all cases have some external I/O ports (Input Output) to help you connect devices to it, such as cameras and external drives.
-This saves you having to reach around behind the PC to the rear I/O ports every time you want to use one of these devices.
+In addition to the usual power and reset button, all PC cases have some external ports to help you connect devices to it, such as keyboards, mice, cameras and external drives.
+Some of these may be front mounted and some may be at the rear of the case.

-These days PC cases are available in a huge variety of colours, and many also have one or more transparent panels so you can ogle all the gorgeous hardware inside.
-At the cheaper end of the market these transparent panels are made from acrylic, but at the higher end they are made from tempered glass.
-We strongly recommend choosing a case made from tempered glass as it much harder wearing than acrylic and less susceptible to scratches.
+PC cases are available in a huge variety of colours, and many also have one or more transparent panels so you can showcase the hardware inside.
+At the cheaper end of the market these transparent panels are made from acrylic, but at the higher end they are made from tempered glass - we strongly recommend choosing a glass version as it much harder wearing and less susceptible to scratches.

-If you want a case with a side window to view the inner workings of your PC then it’s worth thinking about orientation.
-The reason for this that the vast majority of mid tower and full tower PC cases are designed to be viewed through a window in the left side panel.
-This is because they mount the motherboard on the right side of the case.
-As a result, if your desk arrangement is such that you can only have the PC on your left it’s important to choose a reverse case which mounts the motherboard on the left and the window on the right.
+If you want a case with a side window it’s worth thinking about orientation.
+The vast majority of mid tower and full tower PC cases are designed to be viewed from the left side panel, as they mount the motherboard on the right side of the case.
+If your desk arrangement is such that you can only have the PC on your left it’s important to choose a reverse case which mounts the motherboard on the left and has the window on the right.
 A tiny number of cases even allow you to choose the motherboard orientation yourself.

-While every case will muffle the sound of your PC to some extent, some cases are specially engineered to be as quiet as possible.
-The quietest cases are fitted a layer of foam on the outer panels that absorbs sound vibrations and plates to cover up unneeded fan mounts.
-Just beware that you need to strike the right balance between making your PC as quiet as possible while ensuring if its adequately cooled, so it can’t be completely sealed box.
+While every case will muffle the sound of your PC fans to some extent, some cases are specifically engineered to keep noise to a minimum.
+These cases are fitted a layer of foam on the outer panels that absorbs sound vibrations and plates to cover up unneeded fan mounts.
+Just beware that you need to strike the right balance between making your PC as quiet as possible while ensuring it is adequately cooled.

 Some cases also include fan controllers with a dial or switch on the front panel to adjust fan speed.
-However, we’d recommend avoiding these sorts of fan controllers and using the motherboard BIOS or a Windows application to control the fan speed instead as you’ll get far more control and can create a custom profile unique to your PC.
+However, we’d recommend avoiding these in favour of using motherboard BIOS settings or a Windows application such as Corsair iCUE, to control the fan speed instead, as you’ll get far more control and can create a custom profile unique to your PC.